tari-project/tari-dot-com/_lessons/add_new_localizations.md

 date: 2024-10-04 12:00
 author: Solivagant
 thumbnail: learn-the-tari-codebase.png
-lead: A guide on the localization system and how you can contribute.
+lead: A guide to Tari's localization system and how you can contribute new languages.
 subtitle:
 class: subpage
 ---